pingcap/docs/telemetry.md

 Note that disabling by configuration files takes precedence over system variables.
 That is, when telemetry collection is disabled by configuration files, the value of the system variable will be ignored.

-### Opt out TiDB Dashboard telemetry
+### Disable TiDB Dashboard telemetry

-Configure [`dashboard.disable-telemetry = true`](/pd-configuration-file.md#disable-telemetry) for all PD instances to opt out the TiDB Dashboard telemetry collection.
+Configure [`dashboard.disable-telemetry = true`](/pd-configuration-file.md#disable-telemetry) for all PD instances to disable the TiDB Dashboard telemetry collection.
 Running clusters need to be restarted to take effect.

 Detailed configure steps for different deployment tools are listed below.